JJeris/JJeris/README.md

   - Web automation with Nightwatch.js: 80%

 Projects, that i have finished:
-- A website, that generates a random password for you: https://jjeris.github.io/random-password-generator-website/
+- A [website](https://jjeris.github.io/random-password-generator-website/), that generates a random password for you

 Feel free to contact me here: